chris-topping-utils/chris-topping-utils/README.md

 Hi!

-I'm Chris, an IT professional with a Service Delivery background moving into the Sysadmin/Devops space.

-This is my repo of powershell scripts and code that has proved useful in saving me time, troubleshooting escalated helpdesk tickets and automating the boring stuff.
+I'm Chris, an IT professional with a Service Delivery background.
+My key focus here is to collate Powershell scripts that I've found useful in resolving escalated helpdesk tickets and automating boring stuff.

 <!---
 chris-topping-utils/chris-topping-utils is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.